flaxandteal/flaxandteal-website/content/team.md

 ### Alana Murphy | Data Analysis

-Alana works as a junior data analyst within Flax &amp; Teal, along with carrying out a lot of our day-to-day duties as a company.
+Alana works as a data analyst within Flax &amp; Teal, along with carrying out a lot of our day-to-day duties as a company.
 Alana has a background in social science with quantitative methods and empirical research.
 Alana also handles a lot of our social media contact!

 ### Ronan Lewsley | Developer

-Ronan joined us on his placement year during university, and decided to stay at Flax &amp; Teal during his studies!
-Ronan is currently studying a degree in computer science, and has worked with many software languages, such as Python, Java, HTML and more.
+Ronan joined us on his placement year during university, and decided to stay at Flax &amp; Teal during his studies.
+Ronan is currently studying a degree in computer science, and has worked with many software languages, such as Python, Kubernetes, Java, HTML/CSS and more.

 ### Kathleen Mallon | Developer

-Kathleen came to Flax &amp; Teal on a summer placement before starting back at university and also decided to stay with us during her degree!
+Kathleen came to Flax &amp; Teal on a summer placement before starting back at university and also decided to stay with us during her degree.
 Kathleen is studying a computer science degree, and has experience in Kubernetes, Python and more.
 Kathleen is also a STEM ambassador, member of BLUG, and co-founder of the Computing Society at Ulster University.

 ### Andrea Kyurchiev | Developer

 Andrea recently joined Flax &amp; Teal as a free-lance consultant, before coming to work with us full-time.
-He has experience working with PHP, Laravel, JavaScript, VueJS and more!
+He has experience working with PHP, Laravel, JavaScript, VueJS and more.

 ### Kanika Miglani | Data Science & Analysis

-Kanika has recently joined us to add to our machine learning and data science analytics.
-Kanika has a Masters in Mathematics and Statistics from the Indian Institute of Technology and has an experienced background in Python and R!
+Kanika has recently joined us to add to our machine learning and data science analytics skill-sets.
+Kanika has a Masters in Mathematics and Statistics from the Indian Institute of Technology and has an experienced background in Python and R.